Loading your recommendations…

 During the pandemic, Carter, alongside Gerald C. Harris and Derrick Beasley, created a platform to directly support local Black farmers.
 With bi-weekly food subscription boxes, the trio distributes fresh produce from North Carolina’s Black farmers to businesses and residents in Durham and across the Triangle.

-Check out their merch (like a dope “Pay Black Farmers” or okra shirt) and get a subscription for a spring order of fresh produce at their Durham pickup location.
+Check out their merch (like a dope “Pay Black Farmers” or okra shirt) and get a CSA subscription or place a weekly order for a box of fresh produce at their Durham pickup location.

 We encourage you to be intentional about where you shop and do what you can to support Black farmers and Black-owned businesses throughout the year!